Evaluation and Hardening of LLM System Instructions Against Extraction via Encoding Attacks: Introduction

-Large Language Models (LLMs) are integral components of agentic AI applications that autonomously perform various tasks such as financial advising, infrastructure management, software development, and enterprise decision support.
+LLMs are integral components of agentic AI applications that autonomously perform various tasks such as financial advising, infrastructure management, software development, and enterprise decision support.
 They often use system instructions defining the agent’s identity, operational constraints, safety policies, and access to external resources.
 Because these instructions guide how the model interprets user inputs and generates responses, they play a central role in shaping interactions between the AI system and its users \cite{brown2020gpt3,wei2022chain}.
-Protecting the confidentiality of system instructions is therefore important for maintaining the security and integrity of LLM-based applications, as leakage of such instructions can expose internal logic and has been demonstrated in prior work on prompt extraction and system instruction leakage \cite{hui2024pleak,zhang2023effectivepromptextraction,sha2024promptstealing}.
+Protecting the confidentiality of system instructions is therefore important for maintaining the security and integrity of LLM-based applications, as leakage of such instructions can expose internal logic, facilitate prompt injection attacks, reveal sensitive system functionality, and has been recognized by the OWASP Top 10 for LLM Applications as LLM07:2025 System Prompt Leakage\cite{owasp2023llm,owasp2025systempromptleakage}.
+Prior research has also demonstrated the feasibility of prompt extraction and system instruction leakage attacks against deployed LLM systems \cite{hui2024pleak,zhang2023effectivepromptextraction,sha2024promptstealing}.

 In practice, system instructions may include operational details such as API identifiers, configuration parameters, tool usage policies, or workflow constraints.
 Leakage of such information can allow attackers to analyze guardrails or infer internal system behavior \cite{hui2024pleak,sha2024promptstealing,zhang2023effectivepromptextraction,liu2024raccoon}.
 Even partial disclosure can encourage attackers probing for more effective prompt injection or jailbreak attacks \cite{greshake2023more,wei2023jailbreak}.